paranoid-software/elemental-cms/readme.md

 # elemental CMS

-Elemental is a Flask + MongoDB Web CMS intended for use by Developers.
+Elemental is a Flask and MongoDB web CMS intended for developers.

-Our main goal is to allow developers to create and mantain web portals or web applications using theirs preferred programming IDE like VSCode, PyCharm, Visual Studio, etc.
+Our main goal is to allow developers to create and maintain web portals or web applications using their preferred programming IDE like VS Code, PyCharm, Visual Studio, etc.

-The main interaction with the tool takes place through its CLI, a self documented command line tool called "elemental-cms" which help us to perform deployment tasks directly from the terminal.
+The main interaction with the tool takes place through its CLI, a self documented command line tool called "elemental-cms" which helps us perform deployment tasks directly from the terminal.

-It relays on MongoDB to store the metadata, pages content, snippets content, dependencies information, and user sessions data.
+It relies on MongoDB to store the metadata, pages' content, snippets' content, dependencies information, and user session data.

 ## Work in progress

-- <a href="https://paranoid.software/en/elemental-cms/docs" target="_blank">Official Documentation</a>
+- <a href="https://paranoid.software/en/elemental-cms/docs" target="_blank">Official documentation</a> construction
-- Media files management module test clasess.
+- Media files management module test classes
-- Static files management module test clasess.
+- Static files management module test classes
-- Pages management module review and refactor.
+- Pages management module review and refactor
+- paranoid.software landing page
+- Samples review and update

 ## To Do

+- Testing on Windows OS environment
+- Resources names validation
+- Configurations schema review
-- TBD
+- Test coverage review
+- Support for --all option in every push and pull command
+- Support for detailed comparison between local and remote resources versions
+- Support for extra options on MongoDB connection

 ## Setup

-Once we have our project folder created and our virtual environment on place we proceed to install Elemental CMS using pip.
+Once we have our project folder created and our virtual environment in place, we proceed to install Elemental CMS using pip.

 ```shell
 pip install elemental-cms